-If you work your way through the quick fixes
+If you work your way through

-and my other troubleshooting suggestions without success, you’ll exhaust your patience.
+other troubleshooting suggestions without success, you’ll exhaust your patience.
 This can easily happen if your Mac’s problem lies with its hardware—in most cases, you can’t do those repairs yourself.
 More rarely, you might have a software problem that you can’t figure out, despite your best efforts.
 In either case, the time has arrived for a trip to the Genius Bar.
 Here are a few suggestions for getting good results:

 1. Bring Apple problems to Apple